 Our agreement with end customers is contained primarily within a licence agreement.
 This is available within the myhrtoolkit system.

-For individual users of the system, can find User Guidance here.
+Individual users of the system can find User Guidance here.

 Each data processor shall maintain a record of all categories of processing activities carried out on behalf of a data controller, containing: